Stockdale, Kansas – Under Tuttle Lake

 Stockdale, Kansas Railroad Sign

-Unfortunately, Stockdale’s proximity to the Big Blue River, made it prone to flooding.
-During the Great Depression of the 1930s, the federal government had proposed building flood control dams along tributaries of major rivers in Kansas.
+Unfortunately, Stockdale’s proximity to the Big Blue River made it prone to flooding.
+During the Great Depression of the 1930s, the federal government had proposed building flood control dams along tributaries of significant rivers in Kansas.
 The Flood Control Act of 1938 authorized the construction of Tuttle Creek Reservoir, which would inundate Stockdale.
-Though action on building the dam was slow, the people of the area got the message and began to move.
+Though action on building the dam was slow, the area’s people got the message and began to move.
 The town’s post office closed on April 4, 1922.
 Today, the area where the town once stood is Stockdale Park on Tuttle Creek Lake.

 Also See: